Jammu Jammu And Kashmir, India Travel Guide

 Jammu and Kashmir timberland and wildlife departments work on conservation.

-Opt for trains over flights for domestic travel where feasible to reduce carbon footprint.
+Opt for railway travel over flights for domestic travel where feasible to reduce carbon footprint.

 Bring a refillable water bottle and fill it with purified water to reduce plastic waste.
 This is a simple step with a big impact.

-Engage with local culture respectfully to enrich your visit and honor local customs.
+Immerse yourself in the local culture respectfully to add to your visit and honor local customs.

 Modest dress, asking permission for photos, and polite bargaining are for harmonious interactions.